Make Room

 Female Factor

-Science is a subject available to both genders and yet women, if not directly discouraged, haven’t been encouraged to pursue it as a field of study.
+Science is a subject available to both genders and yet women, if not directly discouraged, haven’t been as encouraged to pursue it as a field of study.
 Girls are steered toward languages and the liberal arts, implying that maths and sciences are better left to the boys.
-It’s a stereotype thatís been torn down, and yet the gender imbalance is still apparent in the field of scientific research and academics.
+It’s a stereotype that’s been torn down and…

 The Productive Dissident